 Brokers attach a few account charges such as withdrawal, inactivity, annual, trading platform subscription, research or data, and account closure fees.
 While it is almost impossible to avoid such fees, you can minimize them.
 You can go for brokers that have the lowest account fees.
 This way, you pay less when you conduct significant activities.

 This criterion has become common knowledge that people rarely consider.
 But you have to consider the security protocols of the broker before you trade with them.
 You need to ensure that they’ve put in place adequate protection measures to guard your personal information and funds against hackers.

 🤔 How do I choose a trading platform?

 Select a licensed and transparent broker with low commissions, fees, and good spreads.
-Besides costs, compare several brokers for products, markets, trading environment to find the one that suits your needs.
-If you’re just starting out, prioritise educational resources, and the ability to place demo trades.
+Besides costs, compare several brokers for products, markets, trading environments to find the one that suits your needs.
+If you’re just starting out, prioritize educational resources, and the ability to place demo trades.

 ⚙️ What trading tools do I need?

 While most are fine with trading on desktop, many enjoy the convenience of mobile trading as well.
 Advanced users should look for detailed real-time charting, news feeds, advanced scanning, hotkeys, virtual trading, watch lists, tools for ladder trading, and more.

 The short answer is yes.
 However, the amount you need to start trading depends on the broker you want to use and the investment strategy you plan to follow.
 Strictly speaking, you trade with €100 / £100 if your broker allows it.
 Still, any amount of capital will never be properly used if your strategy is not carefully thought through.